justinethier/cyclone/README.md

 - Cyclone's [Garbage Collector](docs/Garbage-Collector.md) is documented at a high-level.
 This document includes details on extending Cheney on the MTA to support multiple stacks and fusing that approach with a tri-color marking collector.

-- The Garbage Collector has been enhanced to support [Lazy Sweeping](https://github.com/justinethier/cyclone/blob/master/docs/Garbage-Collection-Using-Lazy-Sweeping.md) which improves performance for a wide range of applications.
+- The Garbage Collector was subsequently enhanced to support [Lazy Sweeping](https://github.com/justinethier/cyclone/blob/master/docs/Garbage-Collection-Using-Lazy-Sweeping.md) which improves performance for a wide range of applications.

 License
 -------